-For details of the agreements and contingencies see Note 32 to the audited financial statements for the years ended in December 31th, 2017, 2016 and 2015 and the Independent Auditors' report attached in section 6 "Annexes" of this Annual Report.
+For details of the agreements and contingencies see Note 33 to the audited financial statements for the years ended December 31st, 2018, 2017 and 2016 and the Independent Auditors' report attached in section 6 "Annexes" of this Annual Report.

 IV.
 Main clients